 Following the fall of Communism, many Sofia residents found themselves reaching poverty levels.
 Thankfully, Sofia is finally rebounding.
 Many manufacturing plants are found in the city.
 Leather, textiles, and rubber plants produce more than 75% of the entire country’s output.
 Sofia is also home to the main division of the Bulgarian National Bank and the Bulgaria Stock Exchange is located in the city.

-Tourism is one of Sofia's larger revenue producers.
-Many tourists come to the city to see the sights and experience Bulgarian culture.
-Thanks to the tourism, area farmers can bring their produce to sell at the area's markets.
+Tourism is one of Sofia’s larger revenue producers.
+Many tourists come to the city to see the sights and experience of Bulgarian culture.
+Thanks to the tourism, area farmers can bring their produce to sell at the area’s markets.
 Craftspeople can make a good living selling their handcrafted items to the tourists at Zhenski Pazar and similar markets.

 Happy Bar & Grill is a chain of restaurants found in Bulgaria that offer grilled chicken entrees.
 The food is fresh and healthy; drinks are cold and satisfying.

 Egur-Egur is another popular spot in the city.
 Armenian food is on the menu.
 Dishes tend to be low fat and rich in meats, vegetables, and spices.
 Mint is used in many Armenian dishes.

 Sirene po Shopski is a dish made from a white cheese (like a mild Feta) that is mixed with eggs, tomatoes, and green peppers and then baked in a clay pot.
 This dish is a Bulgarian specialty that is served in many traditional restaurants.

 If you are daring, try Hunting Park.
 This restaurant’s menu is focused on local games.
 Depending on the season, you’ll find deer, wild boar, or other wild game cooked to perfection.

 For traditional Bulgarian fare, head to Mechata Dupka.
 The chef cooks all of his foods in a classic manner.
 Meals are incredible and cost little.